 Unlocking European tech leadership at home and beyond

-Promoting home-grown tech businesses is central to achieving the European Union’s (EU) wider goals.
+Promoting European-born tech companies is central to achieving the European Union’s (EU) wider goals.
 With the right conditions, our companies can strengthen Europe’s resilience and technological autonomy, protect and empower users online, and promote Europe’s values of transparency, rule of law and innovation to the rest of the world.

 We represent